A Local’s London 4 Days Itinerary: See the Best of London

 While the palace is not pretty from the outside, especially compared to others, it is still an important and culturally significant landmark in London.

-Did you know that you can experience the royal afternoon tea there?
+✅ You can experience the royal afternoon tea here btw!

 Albert Memorial